mpc-qt/mpc-qt/README.md

 ## Releases

 There is no RC.

-However, if you are willing to compile from source, you may test it out and determine if what works is satisfying for you.
+Despite this situation, you may test it out and determine if what works is satisfying for you.
 If not, please open an issue that may motivate the developer in a helpful direction.

+The best version is git master, and everyone are encouraged to increase their computer-fu by compiling from source. (see section below.)
+Compiling from source gives you several advantages over the usual user, such the ability to use latest and pre-release software regardless of where it comes from.
+Unix users, there could even be packages in your distro that help with this. (e.g.
-There could even be packages in your distro that help with this.  (e.g. [aur], [ports].)
-See the compiling section below.
+[aur], [ports].)
+See the compiling sections below.

+There are builds for Windows users on the release page.
+Every now and then the developer makes a Windows build based on a recent commit and posts it on the releases page.
+These use time-based versioning (e.g. 17.07 corresponds to 2017 July), are provided for the convenience of Windows users who usually do not have a development environment, and should not be considered to represent any serious release-worthy snapshot in any way.
+This may change when the program is more feature-complete.

 ## Features